 The average person touches their phone a whopping 2,617 times per day, and 87% of us will check our phones between midnight and 5am.
 While email and social media have their place, this intrusion into our lives can affect real-life relationships as well as our mental health.

-With the Bank Holiday weekend just around the corner, now could be the perfect time to take time away from devices to give you the opportunity to be present with loved ones and give yourself a mental break.
+With the weekend just around the corner, now could be the perfect time to take time away from devices to give you the opportunity to be present with loved ones and give yourself a mental break.

 Here are some tips to help you get started with a digital detox:

 - Make a list of the apps or gadgets you want to use less

 Start by making a list of all the devices and apps you use in a day – you might be surprised how much technology you use.
 It’s not practical to remove all technology from your life for an extended period, but you can set limits whereby you don’t pick up your phone for a reason.

 Holly explains: “It is easier than ever to be connected 24/7 – in fact, most of the time we barely have to move our arm to touch our phones.
 Our brains are designed to seek out information and we get a little dopamine hit when we find the information we’re after which can be addicting.
 Start by removing some forms of technology from your routine this weekend, it can be really helpful for your mental wellbeing, even if it’s just for a short period of time.”